Discovering What an Ileostomy Bag Really Means

 out with friends, playing sports, and being a normal teenager.
 As I left the hospital, I started thinking how a bag could be inside me and not

-I eventually YouTubed "ileostomy" because when I told my friends I was gonna go in for surgery, I didn't know how to explain what I was getting.
+I eventually YouTubed "ileostomy" because when I told my friends I was going to go in for surgery, I didn't know how to explain what I was getting.

 Myself and 2 friends hovered around the computer and I found a video "how to change your ileostomy pouch."
 I was thinking to myself, "Why would

 you need to change it -_-?"
-I watched the video and me and my friends made some squirmish noises as we watched the video.
+I watched the video and my friends and I made some squirmish noises as we watched the video.
 I was shocked, scared, and

 didn't want the surgery.
-I remember thinking, "How am I gonna live like that?
+I remember thinking, "How am I going to live like that?
 All my friends will think I'm a freak, and what girl would want a boyfriend with 'that'."

 I was told to go in on the 19th to begin prepping for the operation.
 The next day, the stoma nurse came in and started drawing on my belly and asked, "How high do you normally